 Aside from the fact that what in the blue heck has this world come to that someone would even think it’s acceptable to say something like that to someone, it got me thinking about what makes an author, an author.

 Is it the number of books published?
 Is it being published at all?
-What about self published books?
-I’ve known a few authors in my day that don’t consider self published works to have much credit because they weren’t accepted by a agent, editor, or publisher, so do they believe those authors are just writers?
+What about self-published books?
+I’ve known a few authors in my day that don’t consider self-published works to have much credit because they weren’t accepted by an agent, editor, or publisher, so do they believe those authors are just writers?
 And, while we are at it, does it matter?
 I mean, author or writer, is one word more important than the other?
 Or does one imply a higher level of status or education?
-Does author imply that the person is better than a writer, putting author on a pedestal, like that of a Knight while the writer is the squire?
+Does the title of “author” imply that the person is better than a writer, putting the author on a pedestal, like that of a Knight while the writer is the squire?

 Again, though, I have to wonder if that stemmed from this stigma that we’ve socially imposed upon ourselves.
 Think of that whole Knight and Squire scenario.

 People can write and publish book after book after book, penning hundreds throughout the course of their career, or people can write a handful of books before calling themselves as satisfied and hanging up their computers.
 With those, there are also people can write for years, never publishing anything other than blog posts, or even some who don’t even do that.
 They keep their written words in a safe place where only they know of them, read them, and enjoy them, never allowing anyone else to ever see them.

 So who is the author and who is the writer?